 Betty Hamrick – Musical Theatre Instructor

-Bethany Hamrick (Betty) has been infatuated with performance and the stage since she first led children’s worship with her dad at the age of four.
-In high school, she joined Shenanigans’ Youth Theater Group where she spent 4 years as a director and choreographer before continuing her education in Theater Arts.
-Betty earned her A.A. with honors from Golden West College, and went on to graduate Summa Cum Laude with her B.A. from the University of California, San Diego.
+Bethany Hamrick (Betty) joins us from California and has been infatuated with performance and the stage since the age of four.
+In high school, she joined Shenanigans’ Youth Theater Group where she spent 4 years as a director and choreographer before continuing her education in Theatre Arts.
+From there Betty earned her A.A. with honors from Golden West College and went on to graduate Summa Cum Laude with her B.A. from the University of California, San Diego (specializing in directing).
 At UCSD she received the Stewart Prize in Theater for her contributions to the department both on and off the stage.
-She has since worked in her field as often as possible, as she grows into her new role as a mother and wife.
-She is eager to share her knowledge and experience with young thespians who have a desire to share their art.
+She has since worked in her field as often as possible as she grows into her new role as a mother and wife.
+She has been previously seen as a Yuletide Caroler this past Christmas season at the Broadmoor, and a Laker Girl in the Inspire Creative production of Spamalot.

 Beth Jordahl – Dance Director, Instructor, & Main Stage Choreographer